 - Credit: 1.0

-- Prerequisite: Integrated Math IV
+- Prerequisite: Algebra II or Integrated Math IV

 Meets Requirements in MATH.
 May be taken only once for credit.